DASPRiD/vrc-osc-manager/README.md

 ## Usage

-Simply place the binary in your user autostart.
-It will check the process list every 20 seconds and automatically boot up all plugins once it detects VRChat to be running.
-After VRChat has stopped, all plugins will be stopped again as well.

-This is indicated in your tray bar through the `OSC` icon.
-When it's inactive, it will be gray, otherwise green.

-Via the tray icon menu you also have two options available:

-- Exit the application
-- Reload plugins: This will reload the entire plugin config in case you changed it on disk.
+Download the latest binary for your system from the [Releases](https://github.com/DASPRiD/vrc-osc-manager/releases) section.
+Place it in a permanent location and start it up.

+You should see an OSC tray icon appearing in your tray bar.
+Click on it and select "Open VRC OSC Manager".
+You can then enable and configure plugins.

+If you want the application to automatically start with your system, go to settings and toggle "Auto start" on.

 ## Activity check

 By default, plugins will only be started when VRChat is detected to be running.
-If you need them running for testing outside VRChat, you can disable the activity check by passing `--disable-activity-check` as command line argument.
+If you need them running for testing outside VRChat, you can force start them through the settings panel.
+Plugins are running when the tray icon turns green.

 ## Logging

 The application normally logs all messages with info level and higher to the console as well as to a rotating log file.
 In case you experience any unexpected crashes or behaviours, you should create a bug report with the latest log file attached.
-To generate more verbose logging, you can pass the `--debug` command line argument.
+If you need more verbose logs, you can run the application from a terminal with `RUST_LOG=debug`.

-Please note that on Windows oyu will not see any debug output on the console with a release build.
+Please note that on Windows you will not see any debug output on the console with a release build.

-Log files can be found on Linux under `~/.local/share/vrc-osc-manager\logs`.
-On Windows they should be located under `C:\Users\username\Application Data\vrc-osc-manager\logs`.
-The latest log file is always called `log`, while older ones are suffixed with a timestamp.
+To find the log folder, simply open the settings panel and click "Open logs folder".

 ## Dark mode

-Depending on your operating system theme, the default light icons might not be visible in your tray bar.
-You can switch to icons for dark mode by passing `--dark-mode-icons` as command line argument.
+The application tries to auto-detect whether it needs to use light or dark icons in your tray bar.
+If this method fails, you can force a specific icon style in the settings.

 ## OS support